blake-c-aggienetwork/advent-of-code-2022/README.md

 - I gave up on parsing this immediately
 - Actual problem not too hard once the input is parsed
 - I went up in placement a lot globally
+- Went back and figured out how to parse the input nicely on day 6

+#### Day 6
+- Recognized this as a two pointers sliding window problem
+- Still took too much time on this

 ## Run Locally